 My cat likes to walk on the dining room table.
 I have too many work deadlines.
 My favorite TV show was cancelled.
 Motorcycles make too much noise driving down my street.

 It’s not hard to come up with things to complain about, but who wants to listen to someone else complain?
 The surprising answer: just about everyone, as long as the complaints are set to music and delivered in four-part harmony by a choral ensemble.
-In the past few years, musical groups called complaints choirs have sprung up all over the world, drawing sell-out crowds (and Internet fans by the hundreds of thousands).
+Musical groups called complaints choirs have sprung up all over the world, drawing sell-out crowds (and internet fans by the hundreds of thousands).

 Let’s Give ‘Em Something to Complain About

 The idea was the brainchild of a Finnish couple, performance artists Tellervo Kelleinen and Oliver Kochta Kalleinen.
 They were discussing the Finnish term Valituskuoro, which literally means “complaints choir” but refers to a situation in which numerous people are complaining about something at the same time.
 Tellervo and Oliver thought it would be interesting to make an actual choir of complainers.
 They circulated flyers and posters in Birmingham, England in 2005 and soon got together a small but enthusiastic group of participants.
 Each one contributed some random complaints, the list was set to music, and the resulting performance was an instant hit (both in Birmingham and around the world, thanks to YouTube).